 NIRAG - Northern Illawarra Residents Action Group

-NIRAG meets quarterly on the 2nd Tuesday of February, May, August and November at 7:30pm upstairs in the Bulli Community Centre (the old Bulli Council/Llibrary) building.
+NIRAG meets quarterly on the 1st Wednesday of February, May, August and November at 7:00pm upstairs in the Bulli Community Centre (the old Bulli Council/Library) building.

 All residents are welcome to join NIRAG and attend our meetings.

 To contact us we have an email for correspondence: nirag@bigpond.

 President: John Croker

-Our community group, the Northern Illawarra Residents Action Group (NIRAG), was initially formed in 1984 as a reaction to proposals to construct 40 m high Coal Bins at Sandon Point, Bulli, about 12 km north of Wollongong.
+The Northern Illawarra Residents Action Group (NIRAG), was initially formed in 1984 as a reaction to proposals to construct 40 m high coal bins at Sandon Point, Bulli, about 12 km north of Wollongong.
 Since 1988 the group has focussed on the proposals to rezone and develop the 61 ha of largely undeveloped land east of the railway between Sandon Point, Bulli and Thirroul.

 The objectives of NIRAG are as follows: